leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     have h2 : P x, from sorry,
     show P y, from eq.subst h1 h2

 The rule ``eq.refl`` above assumes ``x`` as an argument, because there is no hypothesis to infer it from.
 All the other rules assume their premises as arguments.
-Here is an example of equational raesoning:
+Here is an example of equational reasoning:

 .. code-block:: lean